denniscingoz/denniscingoz/README.md

 ## Hi there 👋

-This is my Pramming Portfolio Page
+This is my programming Portfolio Page

 <!--